Denhonator/KHPCSpeedrunTools/1FMMods/readme.md

 ## Update status
-All mods have been updated to work with Epic Games release 1.0.0.9 and Steam except:
+All mods have been updated to work with Epic Games release 1.0.0.9 and Steam
-- Chaos
-- EnemyRando
-- RandoSomeLogic

 ## Disclaimer:
 Not all of these scripts are allowed in speedruns, the following are allowed: